morganoliviaevans/morganoliviaevans/README.md

 ## Hello, I'm Morgan Olivia Evans! 👋

-I am a 2025 computer science graduate from UC Irvine with experience in embedded systems, high-performance computing, and earth system science.
+I'm a 2025 computer science graduate from UC Irvine with experience in embedded systems, high-performance computing, and earth system science.
 My journey has taken me through hands-on roles at NASA, KPFF, SCEC, and ACCESS, and I’m always eager to keep learning, building creatively, and contributing to impactful real-world systems.

 ### Featured Projects